 On the table, we can see various kinds of smoked cheese, ham, and potato salad.

 Mother’s Day is celebrated on the 2nd Sunday in May.

-mom.’
+On this day, all mothers are honoured.
+It is a special day to express how much you love your mom.
 We buy them a bunch of flowers, a bar of chocolate or a small present.

 Halloween is on 31st October.
 People decorate their houses in the scariest ways with spider webs, coffins, bats, witches, ghosts, candles, goblins, skeletons, and of course, carved pumpkins.

 Its origin goes back to the Celts, who believed that the spirits of the dead would come to their houses and take over their bodies on that day.
 Therefore, they disguised themselves with animal heads and skins to cheat or confuse them.

 Nowadays, children go from house to house, knocking on doors saying ‘Trick-or-treat.’ which means if you don´t give them a treat, they will play a trick on you.

 People are dressed up in fancy dress costumes and go to parties to have fun.

 All Saints‘ Day is on 1st November, and All Souls’ Day is on 2nd November.
 This holiday is more or less connected with going to cemeteries/ graveyards, decorating graves with beautiful flowers, people light candles and pray for their deceased relatives who rest in peace = RIP.